PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 no residual Transpose indices, and a consistent final layout state.
 No model conversion or inference was run.

+The boundary StridedSlice/QDQ/Concat round-trip family now completes the channel-slice module's direct-mutation cleanup.
+Candidate Transpose roots and every Slice→Quantize→Dequantize→Concat→Quantize→Transpose edge are read from one index before mutation.
+StridedSlice input replacement, quantized Concat output canonicalization, secondary post-alias replacement, and removal of the boundary/post Transposes all update that same index.
+The production wrapper forwards the session layout state, and layout-aware pruning reconciles the canonical output tensor.
+The four-branch focused success graph passes with one initial index refresh, no remaining Transpose indices, and a consistent layout state. `channel_slice_layout.py` now contains neither whole-graph consumer-map construction nor direct operator-list insertion/deletion.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its